harterrt/harterrt/content/mozilla/opportunity_sizing.md

 ## A Framework for Mozilla

-Opportunity sizing helps us break free from this default heuristic and think about our projects more objectively.
+Opportunity sizing helps us break free from this default heuristic and think about our projects with more structure.
-The framework seems too simple to yield any real insight, but I'm consistently surprised with how helpful it can be.
+The framework seems too simple to yield any real insight, but I'm consistently surprised at how helpful it can be.

 In this way, opportunity sizing is like a checklist in its [unreasonable effectiveness](https://www.nytimes.com/2009/12/24/books/24book.html).